aiven/devportal/docs/products/flink/howto/manage-flink-applications.rst

 2. On the application landing screen, click on **Create new version**.
 3. In the create new version screen, make any desired changes to the create statement, source, or sink tables.
 4. Click **Save and deploy later**.
 You can see the new version listed in the versions drop-down list on the left side of the screen.
-5. To deploy the new version of the application, :ref:`stop <stop-application>` any existing version that is running.
+5. To deploy the new version of the application, :ref:`stop <stop-flink-application>` any existing version that is running.
 6. Click **Create deployment**, and on the **Create new deployment** screen:

    * Choose the version you want to deploy.